packethost/packet-java/README.md

 # Reporting Issues

-Packet API Java Client uses [GitHub’s integrated issue tracking system](https://github.com/packethost/packet-java/issues) to record bugs and feature requests.
+Equinix Metal API Java Client uses [GitHub’s integrated issue tracking system](https://github.com/packethost/packet-java/issues) to record bugs and feature requests.
 If you need to paste code, or include a stack trace use Markdown <code>```</code> escapes before and after your text.

 # Client Library Changelog